garethtdavies/docker-masterclass/README.md

 exit.
 But this doesn't mean it has to be like that.

-Taking the example from the `RUN` directive explanation, the following will set the entrance command to list the entries in the root of the file system:
+Taking the example from the `RUN` directive explanation, the following will set the command to run when the container is instantiated to list the entries in the root of the file system:
 ```
 CMD /list-files.sh
 ```